survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 Most of the time you’ll benefit from using both tools at the same time: use ESLint to catch possible errors and achieve consistent language usage and Prettier to format the code.

-## Configuring IDEs and Editors with EditorConfig
+## Configuring IDEs and Editors With EditorConfig

 [EditorConfig](http://editorconfig.org/) allows you to define indentation style and other whitespace settings for any file type.
 This way your editor can automatically choose the correct settings.
 This is handy when developers use platforms with different line endings, e.g., Mac and Windows.